sshobotov/tapir-experiment/README.md

 ## Known issues

-Library itself is great but pretty immature that is why this application suffers from some problems:
+Library itself is great but has pretty immature documentation that is why this application suffers from some problems:

 - expected exceptions used from application logic (authorization credentials check failure, no content for particular user) can't be translated into appropriate status code, so by default this exceptions lead to `500 Internal server error`